Saima-zamir/Tasks/README.md

 # Project Task Details & Strategy

-This file describes how each of your three tasks was approached and solved, along with the strategies used.
+This file describes how each of three tasks was approached and solved, along with the strategies used.

 ---